wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 When a user connects, pgBouncer finds a connection from the pool and assigns it to the user.
 The connection is released back to pool **after the client disconnects**.
 This is the default mode.

 ### Transaction Pooling
-Transaction pooling is a bit more aggresive and efficient in re-using the connections.
+Transaction pooling is a bit more aggressive and efficient in re-using the connections.

 In this mode, connections are released once the **transactions are finished**, which after `commit` or `rollback`.